SLHS THEATRE

 Is the rehearsal schedule demanding?

-The only time that rehearsals are pretty demanding is during tech week (the week leading up to opening night).
+The only time that rehearsals are pretty demanding is the two weeks leading up to opening night /performances.
 Other than that, they usually only last a few hours and are in the early evening, 3-4 days a week (no Friday, Saturday, Sunday rehearsals).
 This lets you have some down time between school and rehearsal and weekends off.

 What if I have to miss a rehearsal?